Ever wondered whether you could make money from YouTube?

 Self-explanatory this, but a vital step!

 Of course you’ll need to name your movie masterwork.
-A good rule of thumb here is to keep the title short and snappy – most ‘viral’ videos (i.e. extremely popular ones) have memorable, self-explanatory titles that are easy to search for (e.g. Charlie Bit My Finger, Sneezing Panda etc.)
+If you want to make money with YouTube, a good rule of thumb here is to keep the title short and snappy – most ‘viral’ videos (i.e. extremely popular ones) have memorable, self-explanatory titles that are easy to search for (e.g. Charlie Bit My Finger, Sneezing Panda etc.)

 If you can promote your video on other sites too – particularly via social media such as Twitter and Facebook – so much the better.